This veganized Vietnamese classic Stuffed Bitter Melon Soup (Canh Khổ Qua Chay)

 - Prepare bitter melon by washing, trimming the ends, and cutting into 2 inch rough pieces (about 4-5 pieces per bitter melon).
 Use a spoon or paring knife to de-seed and de-pith.
 Try to remove as much as the white part as possible.
 Set aside.

 - In a large mixing bowl, combine vital wheat gluten, onion powder, garlic powder, and white pepper and stir to combine.
-Add your chopped fungus, 4 sprigs worth of green onion (reserve 1 sprig for the soup), stir and set aside.
+Add your chopped fungus, chopped glass noodles, and 4 sprigs worth of green onion (reserve 1 sprig for the soup), stir and set aside.

 - Blend the wet ingredients (pressed firm tofu, miso, grapeseed oil, tamari, and water) until smooth and no lumps remain.
 Pour into bowl of dry ingredients.
 Mix together until you get a rough dough (it might feel a little tacky, that’s okay).